lacework/terraform-provider-lacework/website/docs/r/alert_channel_webhook.html.markdown

 Configure Lacework to forward alerts to a 3rd party Webhook.

--> **Note:**  If the third-party that is receiving the HTTP POST request requires an API token, enter the API Token as part of the URL eg. https://webhook.com?api-token=123
+-> **Note:**  If the third-party application receiving the HTTP POST request requires an API token, enter the API token as part of the URL eg. https://webhook.com?api-token=123

 ## Example Usage